moderntribe/mt-manjaro-dev-environment/README.md

 ### Why XFCE?

-XFCE is a mature, lightweight and configurable desktop environment that doesn't get in the way and is light on resource usage.
+XFCE is a mature, lightweight and configurable desktop environment that doesn't get in the way.

 ### What gets installed?

 Check out the [pkglist.txt](conf/pacman/pkglist.txt) and [aur.txt](conf/pacman/aur.txt) for a list of packages that get installed.
 The script also installs some other packages that aren't in the downstream including [nvm](https://github.com/creationix/nvm).

-If you agree to install the visual customizations, the script will install the [Arc Theme](https://github.com/horst3180/arc-theme) and [Pop!
-OS Icons](https://github.com/pop-os/icon-theme).
+If you agree to install the visual customizations, the script will install the [Arc Theme](https://github.com/horst3180/arc-theme).

 ### Why are you using AUR?